 You can optionally prepare the environment that Terraform runs in using the details defined in accounts managed by Octopus.
 If an account is selected then those credentials do not need to be included in the Terraform template.
 Using credentials managed by Octopus is optional.
 These credentials can be saved directly into the Terraform template if that approach is preferable.
 Credentials defined in the Terraform template take precedence over any credentials defined in the step.
 The following pages provide instruction on creating cloud accounts:

-Using Terraform enterprise for remote state requires a data source using referencing the remote backend
+You can query Terraform Enterprise for values from a remote state file using a data source referencing the tfe_outputs

 }